 Data democratization simply means that business data will be available to not just analytics teams and top brass, but will be accessible by everybody within the organization.
 The concept also necessitates that the business provides employees the means to understand the data they are accessing, well enough to be able to influence business decisions and expand opportunities.

 Those in favor of making data democratization a prevalent practice believe that it is essential for a business to be transparent about its data across channels, to gain a competitive advantage.
 The more employees with varying expertise have access to the data, the easier it will be to identify and address business insights.
-Employees at each level are encouraged to take ownership and leverage the data to influence their decision-making, having a positive impact on the business as a whole.
+Employees at each level of an organization are encouraged to take ownership, and foster a data-driven culture where they leverage the insights to influence their decision-making, having a positive impact on the business as a whole.

 Some of the benefits of data democratization are as follows: